WE WERE having dal and rice for tea and I wanted something spicy and crunchy to brighten things up. My Anglo-Mango chutney wasn’t quite the thing.

 You are looking for a sweet-sour, spicy finish with the carrots retaining a little crunch.

-We find this very one-dish and it’s ready within minutes the next day.
+We find this very more-ish and it’s ready within minutes.
 It will improve if left for a day or two.

 Incidentally, if you have any leftover rice and dal then mix them together with a little beaten egg, shape into small patties, dust with flour and shallow fry for a snack, lunch or light tea.
 They are very good.